eeg3/workspaces-portal/README.md

 * [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html): Used to set a timer event for Lambda functions.
 * [IAM](https://aws.amazon.com/iam/): Provides security controls for our process.
 * [CodePipeline](https://aws.amazon.com/codepipeline/): Used to provide the pipeline functionality for our CI/CD process.
 * [Code Build](https://aws.amazon.com/codebuild/): Used to build the project as part of CodePipeline process.
 * [GitHub](http://www.github.com): Used as the source code repository.
 Could theoretically be replaced with CodeCommit.
-* [Jekyll](http://www.jekyllrb.com): Provides static web site generation.
+* [Jekyll](http://www.jekyllrb.com): Provides static web site generation to convert the `website/` directory.

-### Website

-The code for the website are placed within the website/ folder.
-[Jekyll](https://jekyllrb.com/) is used for static site generation.
-The site will be built through Code Build as part of the process.
-It can also be viewed locally through `jekyll serve` within the website directory.

-### Lambda

-Lambda functions are located within the lambda/ folder.
-These can be tested with the events within the corresponding sample_events/ folder using [lambda-local](https://www.npmjs.com/package/lambda-local).

-### Pipeline

-The code for the pipeline resides within the root.

-1. **deploy.json**: Launcher for the core services within CloudFormation (S3, CodePipeline, CodeBuild, Cognito).
-These are not modified by the pipeline on changes, but it does include setting up the pipeline itself.
-This is the CloudFormation template to launch to get setup started.
-2. **buildspec.yml**: This file is used by CodeBuild to tell it what to do on every build.
-3. **sam.json**: CloudFormation Serverless Transformation template for SAM.
-This template handles creation of the Lambda functions, Step Functions, and the approval API Gateway.

 ## Deployment